2008–09 Manchester United F.C. season: Premier League

 United gained three of those points away to Wigan three days later, when Michael Carrick's left-footed shot found the back of the net in the eighty-sixth minute.
 Wigan had almost gone in front within 90 seconds of the start, when Antonio Valencia was clean through, but shot wide of the goal.
 United then missed two chances in a minute when both Carrick and Wayne Rooney could not get the ball on target.
 Hugo Rodallega opened the scoring for Wigan in the 28th minute when he hit a shot past Edwin van der Sar at the near post.
 By half time, United had not managed a single shot on target, despite heavily dominating the possession.
 Carlos Tevez was brought on for Anderson early in the second half and did not disappoint, scoring a goal with a back-heeled deflected shot from Michael Carrick just three minutes after coming on.
 Not satisfied with a draw, United continued to press and Carrick's late shot through traffic put the Red Devils within one point of sealing the Premier League title, being now six points clear of second-placed Liverpool with two games to go, although the Merseysiders had a better goal difference and both teams now having the same number of matches left.

 On 16 May, United successfully defended their Premier League title for the second year running with a 0–0 draw at home to Arsenal.
 Arsenal took the game to United, although fighting only for pride as their league position was already secured, and if it were not for some good defending by United, they could have taken the lead.
 Wayne Rooney could have put United ahead, but his first-half header went wide of Łukasz Fabiański's post.
 The Reds had a well-worked Park Ji-sung goal disallowed for an incorrect offside later in the second half.
 Park had slotted the ball into an empty net after playing a one-two with Cristiano Ronaldo, but Ronaldo was judged to have been ahead of the last defender when Park played the ball through.
 When the final whistle blew, the United players, manager and backroom staff celebrated jubilantly, having been crowned champions of England for the 18th time.

-United's final game of the Premier League, played on 24 May, was away to Hull.
-It did not matter because they had already been crowned champions of England just a week earlier.
-Darron Gibson's 20-yard shot was enough to give United victory in a 1–0 win.
-However, Hull escaped relegation thanks to Newcastle's loss at Aston Villa and Middlesbrough's defeat to West Ham.
+United's final game of the Premier League season, played on 24 May, was away to Hull.
+The majority of the team was rested ahead of the Champions League final three days later.
+Darron Gibson's 20-yard shot was enough to give United a 1–0 win.